jaihon1/IFT6758-Project/blog/_posts/2021-11-3-milestone-2.md

 title: IFT6758 Milestone 2
 ---

+### Question 1
+We have made many experiences in this milestone.
+They are available through out the experiment tracking of the entire milestone.

 ### Question 2

 Using our work from the previous milestone, we have extended our features by adding the following ones presented in the table below: